 - Using practice tests and study guides is the best way to improve your scoring potential.

-How to Best Prepare for the Caliper Test aka The Caliper Profile
+How to Best Prepare for the Caliper Test, aka The Caliper Profile

-The most important thing you can do to boost your chances of landing a great job is thoroughly preparing for your pre-employment assessments.
+The most important thing you can do to boost your chances of landing a great job is thoroughly prepare for your pre-employment assessments.
 Whether your test is mostly personality-based, like the Caliper, or involves the need for strong math and science skills, you can give yourself a sharp edge over the competition with a little practice.